-This post will be a step by step oil painting tutorial which will walk you through how I painted the following scene:
+This post is a step-by-step oil painting tutorial that will walk you through how I painted the following scene.
+I cover:

 Analyzing The Reference Photo

-Before you pick up a paint brush, you should have a serious think about why you want to paint the subject and what you want to get out of it.
-Usually, there are only 2-3 things which really attract your attention in a scene.
+Before you pick up a paintbrush, you should have a serious think about why you want to paint the subject and what you want to get out of it.
+Usually, there are only 2-3 things that really attract your attention in a scene.
 So you want to identify and focus on those things.

 Colors And Materials